awslabs/amazon-asdi/events/code-green-2021/ADX-Instructions.md

 - Feel free to subscribe any of the pre-selected data sets below.
 All are available at no cost
 - Once a subscriber, you can export the data to S3 or premise and began analysis

-Additionally, AWS Data Exchange offers access to over 200 no cost data sets that can be found in the [attached spreadsheet](https://amazon.awsapps.com/workdocs/index.html#/document/e8444d018e61d852832f4ec65354c4851d0832f0f43997b4641be168024cd421).
+Additionally, AWS Data Exchange offers access to over 200 no cost data sets that can be found [here](Free, Non-Trial Products on ADX_Aug_2021 (1).xlsx).
 Feel free to subscribe to, and use any of them for this hack-a-thon.

 ### Additional subscription getting started resources